 One of the most beloved spots in New York, Bodhi Kosher Vegetarian Restaurant’s entirely vegan take on traditional dim sum attracts diners from all around the country.
 Expect authentic plant-based bites like soup dumplings, fried shrimp dumplings, and even vegan shark fin soup—an animal-free version of the infamously popular Chinese dish that owner Kent Zhang makes to illustrate how traditional meals can be enjoyed without animals or destruction of the environment.

 4 Spicy Moon

-In New York’s East Village, a vegan Szechuan hot spot is making its mark with bright, bold, Instagrammable dishes.
+With locations in both the East and West Village (and soon, the Bowery), New York’s buzzy vegan Szechuan spot is making its mark with bright, bold, Instagrammable dishes.
 Traditionalists flock to classic fare like dan dan noodles, vegetable fried rice with Beyond beef, and spicy mapo tofu, while fun bites like cumin-dusted French fries, fried pickles with Szechuan sauce, and crispy mountain yam puffs stuffed with vegan cheese lure more modern gourmands.

 Lion Dance Cafe’s Shaobing Sandwich

 6 Lion Dance Cafe